 Community is not an after thought.

 Community is not only fellowship and laughter, but honesty and tears.

 Community is not exclusive to existing friendships or inner circles.

 Praise God for bringing Eldon and I to New Heights the exact week they were beginning a mini-series on Marriage and Family – the exact week we needed to be convicted and encouraged to more intentional in our marriage.
 Praise God for new friends who speak life into me and offer a safe place for me topour out my hurts and brokenness.
 Praise God for a community of people who are obedient to sharing what he puts on their hearts.
 Praise God for a church with practical, biblical teaching that encourages prayer and is full of warriors that will fight even for those they have never met.

 Can I tell you how God answered a specific prayer this week through New Heights?
 This evening I have a seat waiting for me at the If:Gathering saved at a table with other ladies from our community group.
-The reason they are saving me a seat is because for the first time, I was asked and have been given the opportunity to use my gift of music to glorify and worship the Lord in his house and encourage others to draw in close to Him in worship.
+The reason they are saving me a seat is because for the first time, I was asked to use my gift of music to glorify and worship the Lord in his house and encourage others to draw in close to Him in worship.
 And next week Eldon and I will get to practice the vulnerability and transparency we have so desired to find in church.
 God is moving in big ways through New Heights Bentonville and I am so excited and thankful that God is stirring my heart to jump in with no reservations.
 God.
 Is.
 Good!